 Mission statement examples

-Indeed, we’ll see how very successful companies set out mission statements that on paper might see entirely off, and we’ll start from Google mission statement.
+Indeed, we’ll see how very successful companies set out mission statements that, on paper, might seem entirely off, and we’ll start with Google’s mission statement.

 Coca-Cola Mission Statement

 - Empower its employees by making them feel they are making a difference in people’s lives, thus offering them a different perspective of just a company “selling sugary water” (remember when Steve Jobs said to Pepsi executive John Sculley “Do you want to sell sugar water for the rest of your life, or do you want to come with me and change the world?”)

 - Allowing its consumers to align with this view of the Coca-Cola brand

 Chipotle is an American chain of fast-food restaurants with an additional presence in Canada, Germany, France, and the United Kingdom.